CSC207-UofT/course-project-aarves/phase2/progress_report.md

 ## Testing ##

 During Phase 2, we have worked to improve our test coverage from just testing two classes in the use case layer to now testing most classes in all layers of Clean Architecture.
 Due to the intense amount of refactoring and repeated changes to the main part of our program, currently we have finished testing for adapters, entities and use cases.
+Testing was made easier as the use of interfaces and dependency injection allowed for classes to be tested isolated from its dependencies, relying on simple mockups on the dependencies instead.
+We decided not to test the GUI and database packages as they are dependent on an instance of Android running which made it hard to test, rather we used the humble object pattern and tested the data (access) package and presenters package instead.

 ![image](https://user-images.githubusercontent.com/78867159/145317838-83b606f7-7f4a-4d10-8572-1a9a1c40d326.png)